 I’m joined at breakfast by another guest from Australia who is also leaving today.
 Baha offers to take us to the bazaar to buy suzani (the embroidered textiles that fill his hotel).
 I don’t think I can cram anything more into my suitcases but the offer is more than the Australian and I can resist.

-At the Bazaar, Baha takes us to the vendor who sells the suzani for his hotel.
-We are offered tea and seats.
-We make our selections and are each gifted with a suzani pillow case.
-The embroidery on mine is incomplete, which makes me smile.
-Baha also notices and pantomimes with needle and thread, indicating that I could finish the embroidery on it myself.
-I am also gifted with a silk ikat headscarf.
+We arrive at Baha’s favorite textile vendor and are offered tea and seats.
+We make our selections and are each gifted with a pillow cover.
+I smile when I notice that the embroidery on mine is incomplete.
+Baha notices, and pantomimes “needle and thread,” suggesting that I could finish the embroidery myself.

-I find the Ibrahim Pasa Palace, a building that dates back to the Ottoman period which houses the Islamic Art and Ethnology Museum.
-It’s a treasure trove that would make my friends Sunjan and Khalja want to move here.
-A nomads tent, called a kara cadir in Turkish, woven from black goat hair with center pole supports, much like a Bedouin tent.
+After that shopping expedition, I locate the Ibrahim Pasa Palace, a building that dates back to the Ottoman period which houses the Islamic Art and Ethnology Museum.
+It’s a treasure trove that would make some of my friends want to move here.
+One of the centerpieces is a nomads tent, called a kara cadir in Turkish, woven from black goat hair with center pole supports, much like a Bedouin tent.